pliniogsnascimento/microservices-platform-in-azure/README.md

 client_secret="client_secret"
 ```

-You can also copy the keys and change at "dev.tfvars" file to "local.tfvars".
+You can also copy the keys from "dev.tfvars" to "local.tfvars" and change as you wish.

 Run the following commands to provision the infrastructure: